-Books are provided by the Board of Education and issued to students at no cost.
-Students are responsible for all books issued to them and must pay a fine if books are lost or damaged beyond that of general use.
+Books and electronic devices are provided by the Board of Education and issued to students at no cost.
+Students are responsible for all books and electronic devices issued to them and must pay a fine if books are lost or damaged beyond that of general use.
 All textbooks are to be covered and cared for properly.
-Student's name should appear inside the front cover